 NPAC SMS shall provide CMIP application level error and XML extended errors code-to-text details in a pipe-delimited, soft format, at the Secure FTP sub-directory for each Service Provider. (previously ILL 130, Req 3)

 Note: This code-to-text mapping is designed to allow a SOA/LSMS to decode an error code received from the NPAC, into its corresponding text description.
-The code-to-text mapping will identify the following information in the following order:

-NPAC SMS Application Level Error Code
+The code-to-text mapping contains the same information as defined in the NPAC SMS Errors and Message Flow Diagrams (EFD) Specification, Section A.3, Exhibit 3: CMIP Error Mapping to NPAC SMS Errors.

-NPAC SMS Application Level Error Code Description

-CMIP/XML Error Code

-CMIP/XML Error Descirption

-Need clarification if there are separate files for CMIP and XML, given the following documentation only updates from NANC 489:

-EFD, Error Codes